Monitoring will be held on contact line of troops

-From the opposite side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Yevgeni Sharov, Hristo Hristov and Colonel, the representative of High Level Planning Group, Andrey Barashkin.
+From the opposite side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Yevgeni Sharov, Jiri Aberle and Simon Tiller.

 News DepartmentNews Author